-The GMSF is a joint plan for Greater Manchester that will provide the land for jobs and new homes across the city region, setting out ambitious plans seeking 'to make Greater Manchester one of the best places in the world'.
+The GMSF is a joint plan for Greater Manchester that will provide the land for jobs and new homes across the city region.
+It sets out ambitious plans seeking 'to make Greater Manchester one of the best places in the world'.

-The Framework, which is being produced by the 10 local authorities working together in partnership, is intended to support Greater Manchester's growth ambitions by ensuring that the right time and amount of land is available in the right places to deliver the homes and jobs required by 2037, and will also identify the new infrastructure required to achieve this.
+The Framework is being produced by the 10 local authorities working together in partnership.
+It is intended to support Greater Manchester's growth ambitions by ensuring that the right time and amount of land is available in the right places to deliver the homes and jobs required by 2037.
+It will also identify the new infrastructure required to achieve this.

 By working in a coordinated way, it is hoped that the GMSF can achieve joined up decision making both locally and at a Greater Manchester level.

-The Revised Draft GMSF 2019 identifies enough land to deliver an additional 218,549 homes, 5,358,041sq m of industrial and warehousing space and 2,952,705 sq m of office floorspace by 2037 and identifies 8 strategic locations are identified as being significant in terms of their economic importance and role in meeting future development needs.
+The draft GMSF proposes to deliver a minimum of 201,000 homes by 2037.
+It identifies 14 strategic locations as being significant in terms of their economic importance and role in meeting future development needs.
 These are:

-- Core Growth Area covering the central areas of Manchester and Salford - City Centre - Main town centres Altrincham, Ashton-Under-Lyne, Bolton, Bury, Oldham, Rochdale, Stockport and Wigan - The Quays Salford Quays and Trafford Wharfside - Port Salford - Manchester Airport
+- Manchester City Centre lies at the heart of Greater Manchester, straddling the boundary between Manchester and Salford - Main town centres Altrincham, Ashton-Under-Lyne, Bolton, Bury, Oldham, Rochdale, Stockport and Wigan